greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 :   Data type of the new column, or new data type for an existing column.
 If changing the data type of a Greenplum distribution key column, you are only allowed to change it to a compatible type (for example, `text` to `varchar` is OK, but `text` to `int` is not).

 table\_constraint
 :   New table constraint for the table.
 Note that foreign key constraints are currently not supported in Greenplum Database.
-XXX Also a table is only allowed one unique constraint and the uniqueness must be within the Greenplum Database distribution key.
-XXX
+Also a table is only allowed one unique constraint and the uniqueness must be within the Greenplum Database distribution key.

 constraint\_name
 :   Name of an existing constraint to drop.